ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 </table>

 !!! note
-    All described methods of `ScElementary` class are public and accessible from child classes.
+    All described methods of `ScElementaryEvent` class are public and accessible from child classes.

 ### **ScEventGenerateConnector**